newt0/gatsbybootcamp-transcription/19.404 Pages and React Helmet/chapter19.md

 And then in the next lesson, the final one will take our Gatsby site and will deploy it live to the Web.
 For now, though, let's get started setting up a 404 page, and this process could not be easier in `Visiual Studio Code`.
 I'm going to close all open editors, and all we need to do is create a new page in the pages directory, and this file should be called 404.js.
-In here we export a `React` component, and that is what renders when someone visits a page that's not found.
+In here we export a `React component`, and that is what renders when someone visits a page that's not found.
 So let's actually get to this right here.
 I'm going to start by importing `React`.
-Since we'll be setting up a `React` component and down below, I'll create it, Const not found equals.
+Since we'll be setting up a `React component` and down below, I'll create it, Const not found equals.
 I'll use a new functional component returning some `JSX` and then down below.
 We can export it so  `export default` not found now on the not found page.
 I still want to render the layouts so people can use the navigation bar to go over to a page that does exist.